-If the charity is in Ontario, and if the for-profit company was to hold title to a revenue generating real property, this option would allow the charity to avoid the 3-year limitation period imposed by the Charities Accounting Act (Ontario) and allow the real property to be held for a longer period of time, subject to the comments set out below concerning the Charities Accounting Act, even if it was not occupied or used by the charity for its charitable purposes.
-Profits earned by the for-profit company may be paid to the charity as donations from its pre-tax profits, therefore reducing the tax liability of the for-profit company.
-In addition, after tax profits of the for-profit company can be paid to the charity as dividends, since the charity and its right to be paid dividends from time to time, and to prevent the board of directors of the for-profit company from refusing to declare dividends, with the policy being subject to the approval of the charity.
+company may be paid to the charity as donations from its pre-tax profits, therefore reducing the tax liability of the for-profit company.
+In addition, after tax profits of the for-profit company can be paid to the charity as dividends, since the charity would be the sole shareholder of the for-profit company.
+In order to protect the interest of the charity and its right to be paid dividends from time to time, and to prevent the board of directors of the for-profit company from refusing to declare dividends, it is possible to require the for-profit company to develop a policy on the declaration of dividends, with the policy being subject to the approval of the charity.